BSCrumpton/Deadline2/README.md

 ## Work In Progress
 1. Clean up old code; remove unnecessary bits
 2. clean up deck names on the add dialog.
 All items with 3 hierarchal levels should be pared down to 2 levels, to help reduce the width of the dropdown.
+3. Condense popups when processing deadlines into 1